great-expectations/great_expectations/CONTRIBUTING_EXPECTATIONS.md

 - [Submit a pull request](#submit-a-pull-request)

+To request a documentation change, or a change that doesn't require local testing, see the [README](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/docs/README.md) in the `docs` repository.

+To create and submit a custom package to Great Expectations for consideration, see [CONTRIBUTING_PACKAGES](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/CONTRIBUTING_PACKAGES.md) in the `great_expectations` repository.

+To submit a code change to Great Expectations for consideration, see [CONTRIBUTING_CODE](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/CONTRIBUTING_CODE.md) in the `great_expectations` repository.

 ## Prerequisites

 - Great Expectations installed and configured for your environment.
 See [Great Expectations Quickstart](https://docs.greatexpectations.io/docs/tutorials/quickstart/).